 - Describe the role of information technology in professional nursing practice

 - Demonstrate basic understanding of the impact of health policy, finance, social, political, and regulatory processes on the healthcare system

 - Advocate for the client’s needs in a diverse, global environment

 - Collaborate with clients and other healthcare professionals to promote quality care

-We are currently considering applicants who hold an unencumbered license as a registered nurse in any of the following states: Arizona, Arkansas, California, Colorado, Florida, Georgia, Iowa, Illinois, Kansas, Kentucky, Missouri, Montana, New Hampshire, New Mexico, North Carolina, North Dakota, Oklahoma, South Carolina, South Dakota, Texas, Virginia and West Virginia.
+We are currently considering applicants who hold an unencumbered license as a registered nurse in any of the following states: Arizona, Arkansas, Colorado, Florida, Georgia, Iowa, Illinois, Kansas, Kentucky, Missouri, Montana, New Hampshire, New Mexico, North Carolina, North Dakota, Oklahoma, South Carolina, South Dakota, Texas, Virginia and West Virginia.

 Webster's Master of Science in Nursing Program